-Most of Latin America falls somewhere near the bargain end of that scale.
+Most of the best places to retire in Latin America fall somewhere near the bargain end of that scale.
 Apart from a few exceptions, what you get for your money is going to be a better value than what you could find in the USA, Canada, or the UK.
 Whether you want to buy a luxury vacation home or a retirement dream home that’s in a nicer climate, you’ll almost surely get a much better value.

 For one thing, even the wealthiest countries in Latin America have a much lower average salary than where you probably live now.
 That means the cost of labor—especially construction—is lower.
 Land costs less because there’s a ceiling on what the local population will pay.
-So while costs in the most desirable places, like Antigua in Guatemala, may cost more than you expected, they’re still going to be a good value compared to the most desirable places in your own country.
+So while costs in the most desirable places, like Antigua in Guatemala or the coasts of Costa Rica, may cost more than you expected, they’re still going to be a good value compared to the most desirable places in your own country.
 Lesser-known spots are going to be even more of a bargain.

-If you’re thinking of moving to Latin America, there’s a climate for every wish, from tropical heat to eternal spring to four seasons.
+If you’re thinking of moving to Latin America to retire, there’s a climate for every wish, from tropical heat to eternal spring to four seasons.
 Sometimes you can get that whole range in the same country!

 Once you’ve found a few locations that meet a lot of your wish list criteria, check prices online from home.
 You’ll probably be pleasantly surprised with what you can get for your money, whether that’s a colonial mansion in San Miguel de Allende or a cabin on a lake with a view of the Andes Mountains in southern Argentina.
 Then realize if you do it right, you’ll pay something less than what you see in the online listings.
 Rent for a year, get a good feel for the market, then you’ll be better equipped to find the best local values and negotiate.